happy9646/BookByte/BookByte/README.txt

 3 Create the Area into main project for the Customer and it`s name is customer then delete the data folder , model folder, then Cut the HomeController from the Main Project`s Home controller and paste it into the Customer Area controller folder.

+  1 after this process then delete the controller folder form the outer main project